openvinotoolkit/openvino_notebooks/README.md

 A collection of ready-to-run Jupyter notebooks for learning and experimenting with the OpenVINO™ Toolkit.
 The notebooks provide an introduction to OpenVINO basics and teach developers how to leverage our API for optimized deep learning inference.

-### Important Note: The main branch of this repository was updated to the new OpenVINO Runtime API v2.0 (2022.1) by March 11th 2022.
-If you want to use the previous version OpenVINO 2021.4, please select the 2021.4 branch in this repo.
+### Important Note: The main branch of this repository was updated to the latest pre-release of 2022.1, for stable LTS go to 2021.4 branch

 <details>
 <summary>📖 Table of Contents</summary>